Arabic names of Gregorian months: Iraq and the Levant

-Egypt, Sudan, and Eastern Arabia
+Egypt, Libya, Sudan, and the Gulf

-The names of the Gregorian months in Egypt, Sudan and Eastern Arabia are based on the old Latin names.
+The names of the Gregorian months in Egypt, Sudan and the Gulf are based on the old Latin names.

 Libya (1969–2011)

 The names of months used in the Great Socialist People's Libyan Arab Jamahiriya (1977–2011) were derived from various sources, and were assembled after Muammar Gaddafi's seizure of power in 1969 and abolished in 2011 after the 17 February Revolution.
 The decision of changing calendar names was adopted in June 1986.
-Although the Libyan calendar followed the same sequence of renamed Gregorian months, it counted the years from the death of the prophet Muhammad.
+The Libyan calendar, which followed the same sequence of renamed Gregorian months, counted the years from the death of Muhammad.
 This reckoning was therefore ten years behind the Solar Hijri calendar used in Iran and Afghanistan.

 Algeria and Tunisia

 The names of the Gregorian months in Algeria and Tunisia are based on the French names of the months, reflecting France's long colonisation of these countries (1830–1962 in Algeria; 1881–1956 in Tunisia).